speedcontrol/nodecg-speedcontrol/READMES/CreatingOverlays.md

 # Creating New Overlays

+***NOTE: This file is very out of date, it is probably not applicable anymore.
+I would advise you have a look at the [speedcontrol-simpletext](https://github.com/speedcontrol/speedcontrol-simpletext) bundle for a good example on how you would create your own bundle.***

 So!
 You have some basic template files in your speedcontrol directory, but you want to make some custom overlays for your Marathon!
 All overlays are created with HTML, which is a prerequisite to create a customized look & feel.
 If you don't know HTML, know that